actuallyykatie/thesis/README.md

 * Formulated push and pull factors, job stories and product vision
 * Performed UX testing by conducting 5 semi-structured interviews

+<sub>Note: this project is not affiliated with VK.com and presents my vision of non-existent product.</sub>

 ## > tech & tools
 * Interactive prototype: Figma
 * Brainstorming workshop, mind mapping: Miro